typemill/docs/05-Forms/03-Meta-Tabs.md

 ```

-If you activate the plugin, then you will already see a new tab called "mytab" above each page.
+If you activate the plugin, then you will already see a new tab called "mytab" for each page.

-However, if you click on the tab, the forms will not be visible.
-The reason is quite simple: Different to plugin-forms, theme-forms or public forms, the tab-forms are rendered with Vue.js and not with PHP.
-In order to render the forms, we have to activate the vue form generator.
+However, if you click on the tab, you will not see any forms yet.
+The reason is quite simple: Different to forms for plugins, themes or public pages, the forms for meta-tabs are rendered with Vue.js and not with PHP.
+In order to render the forms, you have to activate the vue form generator.
+This is done with a simple copy & paste.

 ## Add the Vue Component

-You can activate the vue form-generator in your plugin with a simple script.
+You can activate the vue form-generator in your plugin with a simple script (a vue-component).
 In the first step we add that script to the editor like this:

 ```
 <?php